DMSC-Instrument-Data/dataset_viewer/documents/Design.md

 Coding Style: PEP8
 Design Pattern: Model View Presenter (Passive View)
 ## Class Diagram
+DimensionView: Contains the slider, buttons, and stepper for an individual dimension.
+DimensionPresenter: Manages the behaviour of the DimensionView.
+MainView: Contains the individual DimensionViews and the central plot.
+MainPresenter: Manages the behaviour of the MainView.
+MainModel: Contains the data array.
 ## Sequence Diagrams
 ### Pressing an X Button
 ![X Button Press Sequence Diagram](XButtonPress.png)